-Prior to beginning training as a new resident or fellow at Southern Illinois University School of Medicine there are several requirements that must be completed.
+Prior to beginning training as a new resident or fellow at SIU School of Medicine there are several requirements that must be completed.
 Each of the items below are a condition of employment and are stated in each contract.
 The items below MUST be completed before a resident/fellow can start:

-- Valid visa and/or work authorization documents for their employing hospital
+- Valid visa and/or work authorization documents for employing hospital

 - Valid Illinois Medical License

 - SIU School of Medicine required CBL courses

 - Signed contract